ANSSI-FR/IPECC/README.md

 IPECC is a hardware IP block performing the computation of scalar multiplication $[k]P$ over elliptic curves defined in short Weierstrass form on a finite field of charasteristic $p > 3$.
 IPECC has been developped mainly for SRAM-based FPGAs (both Xilinx and Intel-Altera) but it should also be usable as input to an ASIC flow without any kind of restriction.

 The size of prime $p$, denoted ``nn`` in the code and in the remainder of this document, defines the level of cryptographic security.
 By definition all large numbers used for cryptographic computations are ``nn``-bit long.
 Parameter ``nn`` is statically defined by the designer at synthesis time and can be chosen to be any integer value.
 All you need for that is to edit the value of a unique HDL constant.
 The limitation only comes from the logical and memory ressources of your target circuit/part, as the amount of logic and memory consumed by the IP will obviously increase with the value of ``nn``.
-An optional feature, named *dynamic prime size* feature, allows to dynamically set the size of big numbers, provided they stay below the value statically set to parameter ``nn`` (which in this case simply becomes the maximal size allowed).
+An optional feature, named *dynamic prime size* feature, allows to dynamically set the size of large numbers, provided they stay below the value statically set to parameter ``nn`` (which in this case simply becomes the maximal size allowed).

 IPECC is intended for production purpose as well as academic research.